The performance and handling of your vehicle depend on the tires. After all, tires are the only contact between the car and the road.

 So, when it's time to buy a set of new tires for your vehicle, there are multiple factors you'll want to take into consideration, including your driving style, budget, and the region where you live.

-The first requirement when choosing new tires is that they is the compatibility with your vehicle.
+The first requirement when choosing new tires is that they are compatible with your vehicle.
 Your owner's manual and documentation will contain a list of compatible tire types.
 You can also find the key characteristics of a tire on its sidewall.
 Look at the tires your car has now and use that as a starting point.

 We strongly recommend that a vehicle uses the same tires on each wheel position.
 This uniformity is decisive to maintaining performance and control.

-The tires must be able to support the load of the vehicle; this capacity is called the load index (4).
+The load index represents how much weight a tire can carry.
+Passenger tires have load indices spanning from 75 to 105.
 Look up the index to determine the weight, then multiply it by the number of tires to get the total load supported.

-Be sure to check the sidewall for other information like size (6), safety codes and association icons.
+Be sure to check the sidewall for other information like load capacity (6), safety codes and association icons.
 They tell you whether it's approved for your country and meets common quality standards.